-Compilations using make is an example of a batch application.
-Unlike interactive applications where the response time is important, the throughput is important for batch applications.
+Compilations using a utility such as make is an example of a batch application.
+Unlike interactive applications where the response time is important, the completion time (or throughput) is important for batch applications.
 Typically, make spawns a sequence of compilation tasks, one for each source code file.
 One possible user-level power management strategy is to estimate the processor demand for each compilation task and to choose an appropriate speed setting.
-However, since each compilation task is relatively short-lived, gathering CPU statistics for each process is difficult.
-Instead, a better strategy is to allow the end-user to specify the desired speed setting.
+However, since each compilation task is a separate process that is relatively short-lived, gathering CPU usage statistics in order to make reasonable decisions for each process is difficult.
+Instead, we believe the correct strategy is to allow the end-user to specify the desired speed setting.
 System defaults can be used when the user does not specify a setting.

-Most Unix-like operating systems support the nice utility, which allows the end-user to specify a CPU scheduling priority for a new process.
-For instance, the user can invoke the command nice -n N make to specify that make should run at priority N. A low priority enables the batch application to run in the background without interfering with foreground interactive applications.
+Most Unix-like operating systems support a the nice utility, which allows the end-user to specify a CPU scheduling priority prior for a new process.
+For instance, the user can invoke the command \mbox{nice} -n N make to specify that make should run at priority N. A low priority enables the batch application to run in the background without interfering with foreground interactive applications.
 A high priority can also be chosen if the new application is more important than current applications.

 A similar strategy can be used for choosing CPU speed settings.
 We implemented a utility called pnice that enables the end-user to specify a particular CPU speed setting for a new process.
-For instance, the user can invoke the command pnice -n N make to specify that make and all compilations spawned by its should run at a fixed CPU speed setting N. A lower speed setting enables energy savings at the expense of increasing the completion time, whereas a higher setting lowers the completion time at the expense of higher energy consumption.
+For instance, the user can invoke the command pnice -n N make to specify that make and all compilations spawned by its should run at a fixed CPU speed setting N. A lower speed setting enables energy savings at the expense of increasing the completion time, whereas a higher lowers the completion time at the expense of higher energy consumption.

 Implementation of pnice was straightforward.
 The pnice process first changes its own speed setting to the specified value N using the Chameleon interface.
 Next, it invokes exec to run the specified command.
 This ensures that the application inherits the speed setting of the pnice process.
 The Chameleon kernel implementation ensures that any process forked by a parent process inherits the CPU speed setting of the parent.
+Since DVFS-enabled processors support a small number of discrete speed settings, the parameter N specifies which of the N discrete speed settings to use for the application.
 The pnice utility was implemented in 125 lines of C code, again demonstrating that implementation of user-level power management policies take modest effort.